-- There is a low potential for exposure to yellow fever throughout Rwanda (see 'Some Travellers' section below). - Under International Health Regulations, a yellow fever vaccination certificate is required for travellers over 1 year of age arriving from countries with risk of yellow fever transmission. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
-As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required. - View the WHO list of countries with risk of yellow fever transmission.
+- There is a low potential for exposure to yellow fever in parts of Eritrea (see 'Some Travellers' section below). - Under International Health Regulations, a yellow fever vaccination certificate is required from travellers aged 9 months or over arriving from countries with risk of yellow fever transmission. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
+As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required. - View the WHO list of countries with risk of vellow fever transmission.